-Radio frequency identification (RFID) is a technology that has been around since the 1980’s.
-If you are familiar with contactless payment which allows you to pay for an item by the tap of your credit or debit card then you’ve used a form of RFID.
+RFID technology has been in existence since the 1980s.
+If you are familiar with contactless payment which enables payment for an item by tapping a credit or debit card, then you’ve used a form of RFID.

-RFID is widely used for electronic identification and RFID positioning.
-RFID offers substantial advantages for businesses allowing automatic inventory and tracking on the supply chain.
-This technology plays a key role in pervasive networks and services.
+This technology is widely used for electronic identification and RFID positioning and offers substantial advantages for businesses allowing automatic inventory and tracking on the supply chain.
+It plays a key role in many networks and services.

-For navigation purposes, passive RFID tags are used because they don’t require an external power source making it easier to implement around a facility.
-Passive tags are placed around a physical space, like a course, to map out a navigation path.
+Passive RFID tags are used for navigation since they don’t require an external power source making them easier to implement around a facility.
+Passive tags are placed throughout a physical space, like a course, to map out a navigation path.

-A RFID tracking system is composed of three different entities, RFID tags, readers, and servers.
-RFID utilizes Received signal strength (RSS), Angle of arrival (AOA), Time of arrival (TOA) and Time distance of arrival (TDOA) although when used indoors the above methods, excluding RSS, may fail to provide accurate positioning location due to interference with the line of site to the RFID reader.
+A RFID tracking system is composed of three different components: RFID tags, readers and servers.
+RFID uses received signal strength (RSS), angle of arrival (AOA), time of arrival (TOA) and time distance of arrival (TDOA).
+When used indoors the above methods, excluding RSS, may fail to provide accurate positioning location due to interference with the line of sight to the RFID reader.